CatDive/CatDive/README.md

 ```
 python main.py --dataset books --multi true --alpha 0.2
 ```
+If you set any 'alpha', your run directory will be 'dataset_alpha', else it will be 'dataset_original'.

-You can test the model by running 'main.py' with the argument 'test' as 'true:
+Finally, you can test the model by running 'main.py' with the argument 'test' as 'true:
 ```
 python main.py --dataset books --multi true --dir catdive --test true
 ```